-- 1. Recode As mentioned previously, restructuring the program will make it more efficient.
-It will also save space. - Remove remarks Remarks are stored as ATASCII data and merely take up space in the running program. - 3.
-Replace a constant used three times or more with a variable -BASIC allocates seven bytes for a constant but only one for a variable reference, so six bytes can be saved each time a constant is replaced with a variable assigned to that constant's value. - 4.
-Initialize variables with a read statement A data statement is stored in ATASCII code, one byte per character, whereas an assignment statement requires seven bytes for one constant. - 5.
-Try to convert numbers used once and twice to operations of predefined variables - An example is to define Zl to equal 1, Z2 to equal 2, and if the number 3 is required, replace it with the expression Zl + Z2. - Set frequently used line numbers (in GOSUB and GOTO) to predefined variables - If the line 100 is referenced 50 times, approximately 300 bytes can be saved by equating Z100 to 100 and referencing Z100. - Keep the number of variables to a minimum Each new variable entry requires 8 more bytes in the variable value table plus a few bytes for its name. - 8.
-Clean up the value and name tables Variable entries are not deleted from the value and name tables even after all references to them are removed from the program.
-To delete the entries LIST the program to disk or cassette, type NEW, then ENTER the program. - 9.
-Keep variable names as short as possible Each variable name is stored in the name table as ATASCII information.
-The shorter the names, the shorter the table. - Replace text used repeatedly with strings On screens with a lot of text, space can be saved by assigning a string to a commonly used set of characters. - 11.
-Initialize strings with assignment statements An assignment of a string with data in quotes requires less space than a READ statement and a CHR\$ function. - Concatenate lines into multiple statements Three bytes can be saved each time two lines are converted into two statements on one line.
+- Recode As mentioned previously, restructuring the program will make it more efficient.
+It will also save space. - Remove remarks Remarks are stored as ATASCII data and merely take up space in the running program. - Replace a constant used three times or more with a variable BASIC allocates seven bytes for a constant but only one for a variable reference, so six bytes can be saved each time a constant is replaced with a variable assigned to that constant's value. - Initialize variables with a read statement A data statement is stored in ATASCII code, one byte per character, whereas an assignment statement requires seven bytes for one constant. - Try to convert numbers used once and twice to operations of predefined variables An example is to define Z1 to equal 1, Z2 to equal 2, and if the number 3 is required, replace it with the expression Z1 + Z2. - Set frequently used line numbers (in GOSUB and GOTO) to predefined variables If the line 100 is referenced 50 times, approximately 300 bytes can be saved by equating Z100 to 100 and referencing Z100 - Keep the number of variables to a minimum Each new variable entry requires 8 more bytes in the variable value table plus a few bytes for its name. - Clean up the value and name tables Variable entries are not deleted from the value and name tables even after all references to them are removed from the program.
+To delete the entries LIST the program to disk or cassette, type NEW, then ENTER the program. - Keep variable names as short as possible Each variable name is stored in the name table as ATASCII information.
+The shorter the names, the shorter the table. - Replace text used repeatedly with strings On screens with a lot of text, space can be saved by assigning a string to a commonly used set of characters. - Initialize strings with assignment statements An assignment of a string with data in quotes requires less space than a READ statement and a CHR\$ function. - Concatenate lines into multiple statements Three bytes can be saved each time two lines are converted into two statements on one line. - Replace once used subroutines with in-line code The GOSUB and RETURN statements waste bytes if used only once. - Replace numeric arrays with strings if the data values do not exceed 255 Numeric array entries require six bytes each, whereas string elements only need one. - Replace SETCOLOR statements with POKE commands This will save 8 bytes. - Use cursor control characters rather than POSITION statements The POSITION statement requires 15 bytes for the X,Y parameters whereas the cursor editing characters are one byte each. - Delete lines of code via program control See the advanced programming techniques section.